-So here we are, we’ve reached Christmas again, and despite our very best efforts, our gardens are STILL not perfect…(for perfect look at Louise’s wonderful photo of her Great Plant this Month) so I think we should all turn joyfully to studying our gardens with a clear eye as to what ‘worked’ last year, and what didn’t.
+So here we are, we’ve reached Christmas again, and despite our very best efforts, our gardens are STILL not perfect…(for perfect, look at Louise’s Great Plant this Month at the end of the blog) so I think we should all turn joyfully to studying our gardens with a clear eye as to what ‘worked’ last year, and what didn’t.

 Now what has worked for you this last year, dear sisters, and what in your gardens, is going to get a steely-eyed New Year scything?

-Unfortunately this means that anything commonplace, even out in the garden, is going to get short shrift to make room for these other worldly incomers in my dystopian garden vision, and if I was an innocent sweet hard working Geranium ‘Rozanne’ I would be applying for a transfer to Elaine’s garden quicker than an England batting collapse.
+Unfortunately this means that anything commonplace, even out in the garden, is going to get short shrift.
+They will have to go to make room for these other worldly incomers in my dystopian garden vision.
+If I was an innocent sweet hard-working Geranium ‘Rozanne’ I would be applying for a transfer to Elaine’s garden quicker than an England penalty miss.

-What with Elaine eliminating her struggling perennials like a pre-menstrual Cruella Deville and Laura resolving to grow things purely on the basis that no one has ever heard of them, you do wonder how I ever turned out so pleasantly normal drawing from the same gene pool.
+What with Elaine eliminating her struggling perennials like a pre-menstrual Cruella de Vil, and Laura resolving to grow things purely on the basis that no one has ever heard of them, you do wonder how I ever turned out so pleasantly normal coming from the same gene pool.

 Like, I suspect, most people reading this blog I just cherished everything that had the guts to give it a go in my garden this year – not everything did.
-Casualties from my windy, salty, Scottish corner (2017) included: Actea ‘Brunette’ which did not turn out like the one in our feature photo at the top, but went blonde and died; Echinops ‘Arctic Glow’ prompt demise in East Lothian I thought a bit rich given its promising name; and the Mediterranean Cynara cardunculus which clearly thought its new home a complete joke and voted with its stem.
+Casualties from my windy, salty, Scottish corner (2017) included: Actea ‘Brunette’ which did not turn out like the one in our feature photo at the top, but went blonde and died; Echinops ‘Arctic Glow’ whose prompt demise in East Lothian I thought a bit rich given its promising name; and the Mediterranean Cynara cardunculus which set about its demise from the day I planted it.

-which both contributed lovely scent; foliage and flowers in that little haven, together with (and wait for E & L to flinch) a trailing nasturtium and some streptocarpus which I bought as plugs from Chelsea, drawing a reaction from Laura that she reserves for four-year-olds and me.
-I’m sorry girls but they were jolly cheery and I’ll be growing these again in 2020!
+For obvious reasons, the greenhouse is the best place to be in my garden, and I’d like to give a special mention to Zaluzianskya ovata which contributed lovely scent, foliage and flowers in that little haven.
+I must also mention (and wait for E & L to flinch) some streptocarpus which I bought as plugs from Chelsea.
+This drew a reaction from Laura that she reserves for four-year-olds and me.
+I’m sorry girls, but they were jolly cheery and I’ll be growing these again!